hahmed/deadfire/README.md

 Use plain ol' boring CSS with a little bit of @import, @apply and nestings.

 CSS is a staple technology when building web applications.
 With the introduction of LESS, SASS, SCSS it made CSS easier to maintain.
-However, most of these tools are no longer supported, maintained or have far too many features.
+However, most of these tools are no longer supported, maintained or have far too many features (wait... that's a bad thing?).

 With the rise of the utility first approach.
 There is not a great amount of custom CSS to write.

 Deadfire sprinkles a few extra features which helps you write CSS, easier!

-Deadfire can be used with or without a CSS frameworks.
+Deadfire can be used with or without a CSS framework.

 ## Features